 An individual property’s wildfire risk is based on several factors.
 These include the likelihood of a fire starting in the area, the potential intensity of the fire, the exposure of the home, and the susceptibility of the fire spreading and causing damage to the infrastructure on the property.

 The US Department of Agriculture recently created the online Wildfire Risk to Communities webpage.
 You can explore this interactive website with maps, charts, and resources to help better understand and reduce wildfire risk.
+The Explore Risk section is a great place to start to identify the risk of wildfire to your particular property.

 The following sections are devoted to helping homeowners understand their own risk to wildfires and providing methods to prepare for future wildfires through proper planning, building, and maintenance of their properties.